-Classically, skeletal muscle fibers can be categorized according to their speed of contraction and their resistance to fatigue.
+Classically, skeletal muscle fibers can be categorized according to their speed of contraction (myosin ATPase rate) and their resistance to fatigue.
 These classifications are in the process of being revised, but the basic types include:

 - 1. Slow twitch oxidative (type I) muscle fibers, - 2.
 Fast-twitch oxidative-glycolytic (Type IIA) muscle fibers, and - 3.
-Fast-twitch glycolytic (Type IIX) fibers.
+Fast-twitch glycolytic (Type IIB or IIX)